 Studio monitors are generally high quality professional speakers specifically designed for a recording studio.
 The biggest distinction between studio monitors and other speakers is the attention to precision.
-Check out our list of the 5 best studio monitors and find one that’s right for you.
+Due to advances in technology, having the best studio monitor speakers in your own personal setup is no longer out of reach.
+On this page, we examine studio monitors and how they can best fit your needs, as well as our top picks for you.

 General Thoughts on Studio Monitors

-Studio monitors are made to produce flat or linear frequency response which simply means that they do not boost any frequency thus allowing accurate transmission of the audio signal.
+Studio monitors are made to produce a flat- or linear- frequency response which simply means that they do not boost any frequency thus allowing accurate transmission of the audio signal.
 On the other hand, consumer speakers have functions to artificially boost bass, treble and other frequencies so as to give a more impressive sound.
 However, the changes in audio signals in consumer speakers pose a major problem when trying out audio production.

 Top 5 Best Studio Monitors of 2016